mdibl/biocore_documentation/bioinformatics/worksheets/assembly_worksheet.md

 #### 3.2: experiment_details

-* Update the "pi" entry to "Bowdoin"
-* Update the "experiment_name" entry to "jcoffman_001.reduced"
-* Update the "analysis_id" entry to an id of your choosing (can be 0123456789)
 * Update the "analysis_path" entry with your username where specified
 * Update the "workdir" entry with your username where specified